 Both parties recognize that job security shall increase in proportion to length of service.
-Therefore, in the event of a layoff, an employee shall be laid-off in the reverse order of his/her bargaining-unit-wide seniority in the work location where the layoff is required.
-An employee about to be laid-off or bumped may only bump the most junior employee in the same classification and/or similar hours (two (2) hours + or - of affected position) for which he/she is qualified, in his/her choice of location.
-If any employee is unable to bump in the same classification, he/she may choose to bump outside of his/her classification providing the employee exercising his/her right is qualified to perform the work of the employee with less seniority.
+Therefore, in the event of a layoff, an employee shall be laid-off in the reverse order of their bargaining-unit-wide seniority in the work location where the layoff is required.
+An employee about to be laid-off or bumped may only bump the most junior employee in the same classification and/or similar hours (two (2) hours + or - of affected position) for which they are qualified, in their choice of location.
+If any employee is unable to bump in the same classification, they may choose to bump outside of their classification providing the employee exercising their right is qualified to perform the work of the employee with less seniority.